tock/tock-www/_pages/events/mobisys-2025/index.md

   <ul>
     <li>What is a RoT?</li>
     <li>Examples of RoTs you use already?
 (Directly, e.g. SecureEnclave; Indirectly, e.g. cloud)</li>
-    <li>Top-Down: What does RoT provide platform, app developers?
-Why does mobile/edge computing care about RoT?</li>
+    <li>From top down: what does a RoT provide to platform/app developers?
+Why should they care?</li>
-    <li>Bottom-Up: What is required to act as a RoT?
-From HW?
-SW?</li>
+    <li>From bottom up: what hardware/software does a RoT require to operate?
+What makes one secure?</li>
-    <li>Demo??</li>
+    <li>Tock + [OpenTitan](https://opentitan.org/) silicon RoT live demo</li>
-    <li>Open challenges / concerns / problems for RoT / security ecosystem around them?</li>
+    <li>Current advances/challenges in RoT development; open source ushering in a new era of secure HW + SW systems</li>
   </ul>
   <ul>
     <li>Q&A</li>